Matcham89/chrismatcham-dev/_posts/2025-06-01-Simple-Portable-Kubernetes-Lab.md

 * Connected it all with External Secrets to inject secrets into my apps

-* This setup gives me a lightweight, local, cloud-free Kubernetes lab with best practices baked in.
+* This setup gives me a lightweight, local, Kubernetes lab with best practices baked in.